 As a private provider who is serving a specific student, your role is to serve that student.
 Behavior analysts are trained to observe and evaluate the environment and the teacher is part of that environment.
-However, it is not your role to evaluate the job performance of the teacher or other educational staff unless specifically outlined in a contract or MOU with the school division.
-It is also not your role to provide recommendations about or provide services to other students as this incorporates issues of confidentiality.
-According to the Ethics Code for Behavior Analysts (2020), the BACB has recognized the importance of responsible practice.
-Specifically, stating: "Behavior analysts provide services only after defining and documenting their professional role with relevant parties in writing" under Section 1.04: Practicing within a Defined Role.
-This is further emphasized in Section 1.05: Practicing within Scope of Competence which states, "Behavior analysts practice only within their identified scope of competence".
-Understanding your role will help to facilitate building a professional relationship with educators.
+However, it is not your role to evaluate the teacher or other educational staff.
+It is also not your role to provide recommendations about or provide services to other students.
+Understanding your role will go a long way in building a professional relationship with educators.